3obby/ai/app/usergroupchatcontext/utils/llm_copilot_part1.md

 The system is designed to provide a seamless transition between text and voice interactions:

 1. **Text-to-Voice Transition**
-   - When a user activates voice mode, a "voice ghost" is created for each active bot
+   - When a user activates voice mode through the blackbar, a "voice ghost" is created for each active bot
    - Voice ghosts inherit the full conversation context from their text-based counterparts
    - Pre-processing, post-processing, and rework hooks are disabled for voice ghosts
    - The latest OpenAI realtime voice model is automatically selected and initialized with context
    - User speech is captured through WebRTC and streamed to the voice model

 2. **Voice-to-Text Transition**
-   - When a user deactivates voice mode, the system returns to the text-based model
+   - When a user deactivates voice mode in the blackbar, the system returns to the text-based model
    - All voice interactions (both user and bot responses) remain in the unified text chat
    - Text-based model regains access to the complete conversation history, including voice exchanges
    - Pre-processing, post-processing, and rework hooks are re-enabled for the text model